 Funny quirk: Has an awesome, seldom heard Scottish accent

 Alastair Day – On reaching 30, Alastair felt like a change.
 He left the comfort of the boat yard in Gloucester docks and landed a job on a 100m super yacht.
+By the way, you can rent a luxury boat at newport beach boat rental.
 It soon became apparent that the title of carpenter didn’t involve any woodwork and consisted of hours of cleaning.
+U.S. Bank provides flexible boat financing to purchase or refinance new or used boats.
+Borrowers who have struggled with boat financing may have already found out there are so many restrictions when it comes to traditional boat financing.
+For example, lenders will only finance specific types of boats, including many conditions which limit what the boat loan can be used for.
 Undeterred and two fun filled years later he decided to leave the yachting world and seek some adventure in the form of sailboat Benguela.
 Leaky and the bilges filled with diesel she headed out into the Atlantic.
 Three months later with a large, surprisingly, red beard Alastair and the crew sailed into Cape Town.
 After climbing Tabletop Mountain and visiting a Franschhoeks’ he quickly fell in love with another 1980s road bike and flew back to the British Isles.
 Greeted by a bale of hay and a herd of long horn cattle in need of feeding it was time for another challenge.
 A seed had been planted through prior periods of volunteering on straw bale / timber frame projects and a desire to become more knowledgeable in these areas arose.
 An interest in tiny homes, timber frame and semi subsistent living was explored whilst running a pop up yurt making business.
 On selling his last yurt he ventured to Canada to study with Endeavour.
 Thoroughly enjoying both the practical and theoretical side to the course Alastair looks forward to more sustainable building projects in the future.

 Antoine DesRochers – Sup everyone, my name is Antoine DesRochers and I was born and raised in l’Acadie, a small town in Quebec, Canada.
 I came to the Endeavour Centre to develop an important project for me; building a village only from the material of the land where it will rise with my friends and family.
 Coming here was an important step for me that this quote from Terence Mckenna illustrates well: